 MY FIRST TIME SPOTTING KOALAS ON MAGNETIC ISLAND

-Now my parents have lived on Maggie for about 18 months now and for the first 12 months the elusive koalas would hide from me.
+Like I said, Magnetic Island koalas did not play fair for a long time.
+My parents have lived on Maggie for about 18 months now and for the first 12 months the elusive koalas would hide from me.
 Even though my mum would go on walks and see four, I would come over from the mainland days later and see ZERO.

-Look at these photos below and tell me a baby koala isn’t the cutest thing ever.
+Look at these photos and tell me a baby koala isn’t the cutest thing ever.
 They didn’t seem bothered by us, which was good because I was there taking photos of their cuteness for a long time.
 Follow this link for Google Map directions to the exact location.

 If you do visit, remember this is still a residential area, so be considerate of the people living in the area.
 My family later learned that these koalas are placed here by the local Koala Hospital.

 You can try your luck in the back streets of Picnic Bay as well.
 My dad has actually had to stop his car for a koala to walk across the road in front of it.
 Thanks for rubbing it in, dad — only on Magnetic Island.

 Since my first encounter, I’ve since spotted koalas outside a family friend’s house in Arcadia, crossing the street in Horseshoe Bay (they are surprisingly fast runners) and chilling up a tree in Nelly Bay.
 So once you smell that eucalyptus, look up.
 You just never know on Maggie.
 Koalas aren’t the only creatures you can see in the wild on Magnetic Island either.
 You will pass many a kangaroo and wallaby along the way, plus some curlews and cane toads for good luck.
 Got to love tropical north Queensland.